 Gatherings: Thoughout the year, we gather for a Summer BBQ and an Autumn Kick-off, just for fun.
 These events are typically held at the home of a League member in either Port Angeles or Sequim.
 We encourage ALL members to attend, and to bring their family members/significant others.
 Food is served.
 Gathering dates, times. and locations will be announced in The Voter newsletter and on the calendar.
 Please RSVP so we can plan accordingly.

 Annual Meetings: We currently hold at least two annual meetings, typically in Sequim.
 Both meetings are open to all League members, and we encourage ALL members to attend!
 New members: these meetings are perfect for discovering what the League is all about.
 If you are inclined to actively participate in the League, this is a great meeting to attend to figure out if your interests, skills, or experience match up with any of our Committee opportunities!
 Refreshments are served at both meetings.
 Please RSVP so we can plan accordingly.

 - In January, we hold the annual Program Planning Meeting, which outlines the current and upcoming Committee work for the coming year.
 We'll hear about upcoming legislation affecting issues that we are interested in.
 We'll welcome our new members, and visit with currrent members.The 2020 Program Planning Meeting date is scheduled for Saturday, January 25th.
 Location TBA.

-- At the May Annual meeting, we nominate board members and chairs (if applicable), and find out what is going on in the Committees and the state legislature on issues we are interested in.
+- At the Spring Annual meeting, we nominate board members and chairs (if applicable), and find out what is going on in the Committees and the state legislature on issues we are interested in.
 We typically have a speaker.
-The 2020 Annual Planning Meeting is scheduled for Saturday, May 30th.
+The 2020 Annual Meeting is scheduled for Saturday, April 25th.
 Location TBA.